-Career Path and Outlook
+Business Analytics Career Path

 After you’ve earned your master of science, MBA, or master of business analytics, what opportunities could you expect to pursue?

 As a business analyst, you could seek employment in nearly any industry.
-Business analysts are vital to healthcare, manufacturing, technology, finance, insurance, or marketing.
+Business analysts are vital to healthcare, manufacturing, technology, finance, insurance, and marketing.
 You would be prepared to apply decision-making, analytical, collaborative, problem-solving, and critical thinking skills likely developed through your studies in a business analytics master’s degree program.

 In addition to becoming a business analyst, relevant job titles in this field include: